 Is the name available and acceptable?

-unacceptable for registration under the Corporations Regulations. (e.g. where the name includes the word(s) ‘trustee’, ‘consumer’, ‘Bank’, ‘ANZAC’, or other specified words, or where the name may suggest a misleading connection with government, or The Royal Family, or may be offensive to the public).
+unacceptable for registration – for example, where the name includes the word ‘trustee’, ‘consumer’, ‘bank’, ‘ANZAC’, or other specified words, or where the name may suggest a misleading connection with government or the Royal Family, or may be offensive to the public.

-When determining whether two names are identical, the law disregards some things including:
+When determining whether two names are identical, the law disregards some things, including:

-whether a word is in the plural or singular number in one or both names.
+whether a word is plural or singular.

 Step 2—Pass a special resolution